Select Page

 the best paint to block a stain

 Now we are talking!!
 These products are the most effective at blocking and covering stains such as grease, water marks, heavy nicotine and graffiti.
-Just make sure if you are applying it inside over a large area, you keep your work area nice and ventilated.
-Otherwise the fumes are a bit much.
-Look out for Zinsser CoverStain, or any oil-based undercoat.
-I personally feel these work very well.
-You can buy coverstain from loads of trade outlets but unless you have a trade account it may be better to purchase it online.
-Click here to see online prices.
+Just make sure if you are applying it inside over a large area, you keep your work area well ventilated.
+Otherwise, the fumes are a bit much.

 You will have problems washing your tools out afterwards, so I suggest using cheap painting equipment, then throwing it away after use.
 This product is for interior use only.

-What do Other Decorators Ues to Block Stains?
+What do Other Decorators Think is the Best Paint to Cover and Block a Stain?

-I do like coverstain in a spray can for small areas.
+I do like Zinsser Cover Stain in a spray can for small areas.
 I’ve always got one in the van in case I have any stain bleeds.
 Shellac is good for larger stains like whole ceilings.
-Nothing is better than oil-based undercoat, but it can’t be healthy because of the fumes.
+Nothing is better than oil-based undercoat for stains, but it can’t be healthy because of the fumes.

 Ryan Micheal Foulger